JohannesDeml/UnityAlembicSpawningError/README.md

 ## Reproduce

 Build the project for Windows Standalone as a development build.
 Run the project.
-Alternatively you can also download the build in the release section
+Alternatively you can also download the build in the [release section](https://github.com/JohannesDeml/UnityAlembicSpawningError/releases/).

 ### Expected Result
 Two cubes are visible